Newham Hospital Art Trail

 If you wish, you are welcome to write it down on paper or make a note on your phone.

-To help you get started, a set of clue cards is provided here.
+To help you get started, a set of artworks with creative prompts are provided here.

 Thank you for completing our Self-Guided Art Trail!